-4.6.1 Macropus giganteus (Eastern Grey Kangaroo) Resident Population powerline easements for foraging and access under the rail line is facilitated to the east.
+4.6.1 Macropus giganteus (Eastern Grey Kangaroo) Resident Population

+An assessment of habitat connectivity over the site determined that the ideal emigration of the Eastern Grey Kangaroo (EGK) population is to the south and east, where woodland is crossed with large powerline easements for foraging and access under the rail line is facilitated to the east.
 The large tract of woodland to the east of the north-south easement connects to Pourmalong Creek and ultimately the large open coastal areas north of the Morisset Hospital.
 The network of easements and tracks throughout the woodland should provide sufficient open areas with emergent grass and herbaceous growth for EGKs to feed while moving through the landscape.
 It is anticipated that the population will gravitate to open areas which mirror the habitat of the golf course.